 tDCS involves the application of a constant, low current to the brain area of interest via electrodes on the head.
 It is believed to increase or decrease neural excitability (depending on the electrode configuration). tDCS is currently an experimental treatment for various conditions such as depression, anxiety, and brain injuries including strokes.
 Research to date suggests there are no serious side-effects or reported adverse events (click here for a recent review of adverse events).
 There is evidence that tDCS can improve psychological problems such as depression and possibly anxiety (click here, here and here).
 In addition, there is evidence that tDCS can improve cognitive performance in otherwise healthy subjects (click here and here) and possibly enhance cognitive functions in those with brain damage (click here).
 For a 2014 review of the research click here.
 For a 2016 review of the research, click here.

-For a review of the research, click here (general review), here (Alzheimer’s and Parkinson’s disease), here (TBI), here (mild TBI/concussions) here (improved cognitive and mood in healthy subjects), and here (references).
+For a review of the research, click here (general review), here (Alzheimer’s and Parkinson’s disease), here (TBI), here (mild TBI/concussions) here (improved cognitive and mood in healthy subjects), here (reduction in depression in patients with Major Depressive Disorder) and here (references).

 The first study to report significant cognitive improvement in dementia participants following brain photobiomodulation treatments was presented at the Alzheimer’s Association International Conference in Toronto in July 2016.
 To see the abstract, click here.
 To see the poster, click here.
 To see a related news clip click here.

 Due to the fact that only recently have researchers started to use transcranial photobiomodulation in the treatment of brain disorders and, although transcranial photobiomodulation is considered safe, at this point in time it is considered experimental and thus no medical claims can be made.